ActionAid’s emergency teams responded to a 7.2 magnitude earthquake that struck south-western Haiti on Saturday, 14 August, 2021.

-ActionAid’s emergency response teams are on the ground in the worst affected areas of Jérémie and Les Cayes, responding to people's most urgent needs.
+ActionAid’s emergency response teams were on the ground in the worst affected areas of Jérémie and Les Cayes, responding to people's most urgent needs after the earthquake.

-We are aiming to assist at least 2,000 households affected by the earthquake with:
+We assisted households affected by the earthquake with:

 - immediate shelter and emergency food